wangster6/wangster6/README.md

 |--------------------------------|-------------------------------------------------------------------|----------------------------------------|-----------------------------------------------------------------------------------|
 | **Encrypted File Transfer**     | A Python script for secure file and message transfers utilizing advanced cryptographic APIs and techniques, including AES-256 and Diffie-Hellman key exchange. | Python, AES-256, GCM, PBKDF2, SHA512/256 | PRIVATE                       |

+If any project repositories are private, feel free to reach out to me to get access!
 <br>
 <br>
 ### Languages and Tools